imperva/dsfkit/examples/aws/poc/dsf_deployment/README.md

 #### 4. CipherTrust Only Deployment

-To deploy only the Sonar module, set the following variables in your Terraform configuration:
+To deploy only the CipherTrust module, set the following variables in your Terraform configuration:
 ```
 enable_dam = false
 enable_sonar = false